Keto Diet | Health Benefits | Practical Advantages | FAQ | Studies

 Ketogenic diets help control widespread risk factors such as body fat, blood lipids, blood pressure, and blood sugar (Paoli et al. 201362).

-In summary, the keto diet is one of the most effective natural methods to prevent cardiovascular disease.
+The keto diet is one of the most effective natural methods to prevent cardiovascular disease.

 20. Fights Cancer